Shikhandi

-Shikhandi, whose natal female identity is sometimes rendered Shikhandini, is the reincarnation of Amba, a princess who was abducted, and later spurned by Bhishma.
+Shikhandi is the reincarnation of Amba, a princess who was abducted by Bhishma at a svayamvara and later spurned by him.
 The prince fights in the Kurukshetra War on the side of his brothers-in-law, the Pandavas, and is instrumental in causing the death of Bhishma.
 He also engages in combat with great warriors like Ashwatthama, Kripa, and Kritavarma.

-In Javanese wayang tradition, Shikhandi is known as Srikandi and is born as a male, and changes into a female.
-She becomes the second wife of the Pandava brother Arjuna, Draupadi being the first.
+In Javanese wayang tradition, Shikhandi is known as Srikandhi and is born as a male, and changes into a female.
+She becomes the second wife of the Pandava brother Arjuna, and Sembadra being the first.